Ingrown Toenail Treatment Foot Health

 - Soak the foot in warm water 3-4 times daily

-- Keep the foot dry during the rest of the day.
+- Keep the foot dry when not soaking

-- Lifting the nail – Your physician may carefully lift the edge of the ingrown toenail to separate the nail from the overlying skin.
+- Lifting the nail – your Iowa Ortho physician may carefully lift the edge of the ingrown toenail to separate the nail from the overlying skin.
 This allows the nail to grow above the edge of the skin.